TheEndeavor/jDisplay/README.md

 * Can randomize images to display.
 * Remembers history of randomly drawn images.
 * Works with jpeg, png, bmp, and gifs.
+* Probably broken because I made it in a day with very little testing.

 ## Constrols:
 * F11       - Enter/Exit Fullscreen